mgomma/d8theme/README.md

 Introduction:

-  Simple blank theme  to inject any style and have custom html for elements easily.
+  Simple blank theme  to inject any style and have custom html for elements easily see https://youtu.be/n9YOxCq2I4w.

   Supports ar, en styles in separate files for people don't like [dir="rtl"].